US-UK SEND Terminology Guide: A Transatlantic GlossaryUS-UK SEND terminology guide classroom comparison

 Create a reflection prompt for yourself: 'How can I ensure my language is clear and consistent when discussing SEND needs with colleagues who may be familiar with different terminology?'
 Document your reflections in your planning notes.

-Knowing the USA uses legal rights (IDEA) and the UK favours school support (SEND) helps.
-This impacts terminology, reflecting different educational philosophies (Smith, 2020).
-These differences influence how you approach supporting each learner.
+It helps to know that the USA uses legal rights (IDEA), while the UK favours school support (SEND).
+This shapes the terminology and reflects different educational philosophies.
+These differences affect how you approach support for each learner.

 The Big Picture: System Overview